AlbertIsernAlvarez/AlbertIsernAlvarez/README.md

 I have been working in the software development industry for many years, and I am experienced in a variety of programming languages and technologies.
 I enjoy learning about new technologies and always strive to improve my skills and knowledge.

 - 🌱 I’m constantly learning as I feel this is the right way to do software.
-- 👯 I’m looking to collaborate on any Kaana related projects.
+- 👯 I’m looking to collaborate on any Oxy related projects.
 I love co-coding.
 If you feel like working on a issue but need help, ping me up and I'll be glad to help or simply split the work.
 - 🤔 I’m looking for help with contributions.
 Open Source is very important and it is often very time consuming free work by a handful of contributors.
 I would like for those involved frequently into Open Souce contributions to get some financial help from those who need the fixes/features but are not coders.
 It would help move projects forward much faster.
 If you like my Open Source work and want to contribute here is my [sponsors page](https://github.com/sponsors/AlbertIsernAlvarez).
 Also if you would like to sponsor any specific feature, feel free to reach out, I'll be glad to discuss it. [![GitHub Sponsors](https://img.shields.io/badge/sponsor-30363D?style=for-the-badge&logo=GitHub-Sponsors&logoColor=#white)](https://github.com/sponsors/AlbertIsernAlvarez)
-- 💬 Ask me about anything related to Kaana.
+- 💬 Ask me about anything related to Oxy.

-## Kaana - Empowering Individuals and Communities 🚀
+## Oxy - Empowering Individuals and Communities 🚀

-At Kaana, we believe that the internet should be accessible and democratic for all.
+At Oxy, we believe that the internet should be accessible and democratic for all.
 That's why we are on a mission to remove barriers and make the online world more inclusive for everyone.
 We are committed to using our platform to empower individuals and communities around the globe.

-As the CEO and founder of Kaana, I am passionate about using technology to help businesses improve their processes and operations, while also making a positive impact on society.
+As the CEO and founder of Oxy, I am passionate about using technology to help businesses improve their processes and operations, while also making a positive impact on society.
 Our team is committed to providing excellent service and creating innovative solutions that meet the unique needs of our clients.

 ## FairCoin - Promoting Social and Economic Justice 💰🌟